rayves/Feed-Me-terminal-application/README.md

 This change was so the interface behaves more like a menu where Users look at what the menu items are before they orde instead of asking about each item as they order.

 This would improve user experience as well as they would not have to constantly input no if they do not want to know more about each item they are selecting to add to their 'cart'.

+The discount portion of the sitemap operates in the same manner however its just be simplified for display.

+The exit option was also added during the implementation process as the thought of what if a User walks into the restaurant, doesn't like what they see and walk out came up.
+So the exit option allows the user to cancel their order with no details being kept, so the next user can order.

 ![](docs\sitemap_original.png)